 BVetMed CertVA CertSAS DipECVS MRCVS

 European and RCVS Specialist in Small Animal Surgery

-Mike Farrell graduated from the RVC in 1997, aged 5.
+Mike Farrell graduated from the RVC in 1997.
 He completed internships at the Universities of Bristol and Edinburgh.
 Mike has worked in Minnesota and Zurich as a veterinary anaesthetist and worked in general practice in the UK and Australia.
 In 2003, he completed a residency in surgery at the University of Glasgow and gained his European Diploma in Small Animal Surgery in 2007.